 .

-I learned this crossing:
+I learned this crossing the bridge:

 love does not compress well.